Alexa, find me the best Prime Day deals for simplifying my life

 A Ring Chime alerts you whenever you get a notification from any of your Ring security devices, whether something activates a motion sensor or the doorbell rings.
 A popular addition to existing Ring systems, the Chime is available for just $29.99 on Prime Day.

 A smart lock can harden the perimeter of your home and may be effective at deterring burglars.
 August Wi-Fi Smart Lock fits into your existing deadbolt and only takes minutes to install.
-The smart lock is marked down to $179.98 for Prime Day — a savings of nearly 28%.
+The smart lock is marked down to $179.98 for Prime Day — a savings of 28%.

 Norton 360 Deluxe 2021 Antivirus Software